 |Smelly and strong fishy aftertaste.||Smooth consumption with no aftertaste.
 Reflux free.|

-Its antioxidant power of vitamin A and E is over 300 times times higher than fish oils.
+Its antioxidant power of vitamins A and E is over 300 times higher than fish oils.

 It has over 34 times the antioxidant power of coenzyme Q10.

 During the study, CRP levels were measured three times.
-At the beginning of the study, after seven days and after 14 days.
-Here are the results they found:
+At the beginning of the study, after seven days, and after 14 days.
+Here are the results that this scientific evidence shows:

-- After 7 days, the placebo group’s CRP levels increased by 15.7 % while the krill oil group REDUCED their CRP levels by 19.3%
+- After 7 days of a clinical trial, the placebo group’s CRP levels increased by 15.7%, while the krill oil group REDUCED their CRP levels by 19.3%

 Source: The Journal of American College of Nutrition

-Sustain Healthy Cholesterol Levels After Just 90 Days!
+Sustains Healthy Cholesterol Levels After Just 90 Days

 Findings from a study conducted at McGill University in Montreal indicate that krill oil helps sustain healthy cholesterol levels.
 Participants were divided into four groups: